datafilter/t3st/README.md

 For all examples [see the framework tests](https://github.com/devmachiine/npm-t3st/tree/master/tests)

-If you have a different path for tests than  the current working directory, add additional path parameter
+If you have a different path for tests than  the current working directory, add an additional path parameter

 ```bash
 npx t3st my-tests
 ```

-To use `npm test` instead of npx, add a script to package.json
+To use `npm test` in you project, add a script to package.json

 ```json
 "scripts": {